yangshun/cs3216-js-workshop/README.md

   - Not compiled, interpreted and executed on-the-fly
 - Dynamic typing
 - Supports object-oriented, imperative and functional programming styles
-- Despite its name, it has nothing to do with Java.
+- Despite its name, it has nothing to do with Java

 ### What can JavaScript do?
 - Provides interactivity to web applications